grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Level her off!"
 Said Percy.
 She had calmly and confidently driven her ship through the false bottom, but now they were up against the very limits of the depths the boat was capable of.
 A few more seconds of descending, and they would fall unstoppably into the hole, and never see the surface again.

-Bastian immediately yanked the throttle into reverse, and Owen spun the dive plane control wheel around in the opposite direction to steer the bow back upwards with one hand while at the same time he flipped shut the main ballast valve switches on the tank control panel with the other.
+Bastian immediately yanked the throttle into reverse, and Gregory spun the dive plane control wheel around in the opposite direction to steer the bow back upwards with one hand while at the same time he flipped shut the main ballast valve switches on the tank control panel with the other.

 The engineers who designed the _Prospect_ intended the boat to operate normally down to 215 meters.
 But Percy had pushed the boat beyond that many times, and despite the age of the boat had full confidence in its ability to withstand 250 meters of depth -- though she generally only tested that confidence in an emergency.
 Beyond that was the mystery of the death zone.
 The original engineers anticipated full collapse of the boat at 300m.
 But terrible things could happen in that range between 250 and 300 meters that they were passing into at the moment.